tarankumar001/Letter-Counter-App/README.md

-# Let's create a README.md file with the provided content and save it for download.

-readme_content = """# Express.js Letter Counter App
+# Express.js Letter Counter App

 A simple Express.js application that counts the total number of letters in a user's first and last names.
 This application demonstrates the use of Express.js, EJS for templating, and body-parser for handling form data.